robocop0001/formula-1-project/README.md

-In this repo, I want to showcase my skills with data manipulation and visualisation.
+I want to showcase my skills with data manipulation and visualisation.

 I used the FastF1 API, Numpy, Pandas and matplotlib for multiple purposes.
 To learn the API and understand F1 telemetry data, I did some basic visualisation in